spackows/Code-generation-exploration/02_simple-HTML-with-coding-style/README.md

 Generated HTML file: [index_copilot.html](index_copilot.html)

-**Note:** I had to experiment with the instructions file to get the generated output in the format I wanted.
+**Note:** I had to experiment with the instructions file to get the generated output close to the format I wanted.
 That took some time.
 But that cost would be a one-time cost.
 Future projects could use the same `instructions.md` file.

 Time: < 1 hour